Jcalipon-dev/Data-Analyst-Portfolio-Transforming-Data-into-Insights/Case Study No.1.md

 ## Introduction

-Cyclistic is a fictional company that launched a successful bike-sharing in 2016.
-Since then, the program has grown into a fleet of 5,824 bicycles that are geo-tracked and locked into a network of 692 stations across Chicago.
-In this case study I will demonstrate the entire process of data analysis using Google principles which are:
+In this case study, I will demonstrate the entire process of data analysis using Google Data Analytics principles, which include the following:
 **Ask, Prepare, Process,Analyze, Share,** and **Act**

 ## Scenario